Moduli spaces of Delzant polytopes and symplectic toric manifolds: Topology of the space of Delzant polytopes

-\begin{proof} To prove part (1) we simply note that for given $P_1,P_2\in \Dt$ there is, by Theorem~\ref{thm:desingular}, a Delzant polytope $Q$ whose normal fan refines that of $P_1+P_2$, hence it refines the normal fans of both $P_1$ and $P_2$.
+\begin{proof} In order to prove part (1) we simply note that for given $P_1,P_2\in \Dt$ there is, by Corollary~\ref{coro:desingular}, a Delzant polytope $Q$ whose normal fan refines that of $P_1+P_2$, hence it refines the normal fans of both $P_1$ and $P_2$.
 By Lemma~\ref{lemma:connected}, concatenating the Minkowski segments from $P_1$ to $Q$ and from $Q$ to $P_2$ we get a path from $P_1$ to $P_2$ that stays in $\Dt$.

 In part (2), the fact that $\Dt$ is neither complete nor locally compact is proved in {\cite[Theorem 2]{PPRS14}} for $n=2$ and the proof carries over for higher $n$.